netdata/netdata/docs/guides/longer-metrics-storage.md

 `page cache size` sets the maximum amount of RAM (in MiB) the database engine will use for caching and indexing.
 `dbengine multihost disk space` sets the maximum disk space (again, in MiB) the database engine will use for storing compressed metrics.
-The default settings retain about two day's worth of metris on a system collecting 2,000 metrics every second.
+The default settings retain about two day's worth of metrics on a system collecting 2,000 metrics every second.

 [**See our database engine